 You need to consider certain elements before purchasing a cover for your RV:

 Look at covers for your type of RV.
-The cover for a camper is very different from that of a motorhome.
+The cover for a camper or travel trailer is very different from that of a motorhome.

 The correct size of cover will fit snugly over your RV.
 Measure your RV first, then go buy a corresponding cover.
 A larger cover than the size of your RV will be loose.